EmilAtli/HBV202GFinal/README.md

 - Fee Notifications: Students incur a 100kr/day fee on late returns; Faculty and Admin do not

+- Only Admin users can Add Books, Only Faculty users can Extend Lending

+- Login/Logout

 ## Todo

 - [ ] Extend UI